Severin Leopoldus Løvenskiold: Personal life

 On 9 May 1749, Løvensjiold married Magdalene Charlotte Hedevig Numsen (1731-1796).
 She was a daughter of gehejmeråd Michael Numsen (1686-1757) and Margrethe Marie Thomasine Numsen (née Ingenhaef, 1705–76).
 They were the parents of Michael Herman Løvenskiold.

 Severin Leopoldus Løvenskiold and Magdalene Charlotte Hedevig Løvenskiold belonged to the circle around Foreign Minister Andreas Peter Bernstorff and his wife Henriette Frederikke Stolberg.
 From 1771, Inger Schubart, a relative of Severin Løvenskiold, lived at Løvenborg with her daughters Charlotte and Sybilla, who later married Heinrich Ernst Schimmelmann and Ludvig Reventlow respectively.
-The poets Johannes Ewald and Jens Baggesen were also among the guests of their home, as was the theologian N. E. Balle and the eudcator H.V.
+The poets Johannes Ewald and Jens Baggesen were also among the guests of their home, as was the theologian N. E. Balle and the educator H.V.
 Richter.
 Cabinet Secretary Ove Høegh-Guldberg was also among the guests at Løvenborg, but when it became known in 1780 that he was responsible for Bernstorff's removal, Løvenskiold broke all ties with him.
 The secret negotiations that that would later lead to the change of government in 1784 and the fall of Høegh-Guldberg took place at Løvenborg.

 In 1759, Løvenskiold was created a White Knight.
 He died on 9 April 1776.
 He is buried at Nørre Jernløse.